Design Effective Employee Learning Journeys: Top 4 Steps

 The Bottom Line

 Research tells us that, when employees are learning skills that are closely connected to their daily work, their motivation and performance increases.
-The better your learning team can tailor the timing and structure of learning journeys to the needs of your organization, the better the results.
+The better your team can tailor the timing and structure of learning journeys to the needs of your organization, the better the results.

 To learn more about how to take your training function to the next level, download the Top 10 Training Best Practices Not to Miss